90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 What an auditable version would have shown

 Zillow had structured records.
 It was, after all, a data company.
-What Zillow lacked was a structured record of what the model believed about the future at the moment each purchase was authorised, and whether that belief was being independently challenged.
+What Zillow lacked was a structured record of what the model predicted about the future at the moment each purchase was authorised, and whether that prediction was being independently challenged.

 For each home Zillow Offers bought, the relevant question is not just “what did the model offer” but “what did the model expect to sell this for, in how many days, with what confidence, and what was the confidence interval around that estimate.”
 For a portfolio of 7,000 homes, that is 7,000 forecasts.
 Aggregated, the forecasts have a distribution: median expected hold time, variance, confidence intervals, sensitivity to underlying market assumptions.
 The question that mattered in the third quarter of 2021, is the model’s view of the future systematically wrong because the regime has shifted, should have been answerable from the structured record of forecasts versus actual outcomes, in close to real time.